ibm-cloud-docs/vmwaresolutions/archiref/mission-critical/mcv-archi-comps.md

 ![Network design](../../images/mcv-network-design.svg "Network design"){: caption="Figure 1.
 Network design" caption-side="bottom"}

-vCenter access is through a fully qualified domain name (FQDN) which has an A record to the IP address of the vCenter in Site A. During a Site A failure, that DNS A record is modified.
-This will is done using automation running in the witness site.
+vCenter access is done through a fully qualified domain name (FQDN) that has an A record to the IP address of the vCenter in Site A. During a Site A failure, that DNS A record is modified by using automation running in the witness site.

 ## Stretched vSAN cluster
 {: #mcv-archi-comp-vsan}

-All of the hosts in the resource layer contribute all of their disks to the vSAN stretched cluster.
-The following describes the cluster configuration:
+All of the hosts in the resource layer contribute all of their disks to the stretched vSAN cluster.
+The following flow describes the cluster configuration:

-1. Hosts that are part of the Resource Cluster (vSAN Stretched Cluster) are part of a single Management Port Group –	Management Port Group
+1. Hosts that are part of the Resource Cluster (vSAN Stretched Cluster) are part of a single Management Port Group.
 2. For the Resource Cluster (vSAN Stretched Cluster) there is a separate Port Group per site for vSAN and vMotion.
   * vSAN Site A Port Group
   * vSAN Site B Port Group